AyaanSRobot/Gazebo_simulation/README.md

 ### What does the master.launch.py do?
 TODO: Descripe which commands I run, and how to run them without the launch file.
 And what they do / why are they needed
-TODO: Exsplain Gazebo topics and how to connect to ROS
+TODO: Explain Gazebo topics and how to connect to ROS

 #### Rviz config
 ```sh